Table of contents

-It is important to define the used variables carefully and have discipline to apply them consistently.
-It is as well important to realize that most of these metrics are not comparable between organizations due to lack of standardized definitions.
+It is important to define the used variables carefully and have the discipline to apply them consistently.
+It is as well important to realize that most of these metrics are not comparable between organizations due to a lack of standardized definitions.

 - those offering and segment combinations in which current and future offerings compete for similar customers; and how this affects the financials of current and future offerings